-The 18th century sees the birth of commerce and a huge expansion of trade in the great cities of the world.
-The goods on offer included sex, as well as tea and sugar.
-Sex was the commodity most often traded in 18th-century cities – sex with women, sex with men and sex with children.
+The 18th century saw the birth of commerce and a huge expansion of trade in the great cities of the world.
+The goods on offer were not only tea and sugar – there was a thriving trade in sex as well.

 The first recorded age-of-consent law appeared in 1275 in England in the Statute of Westminster.
 It made it a misdemeanor to “ravish” a “maiden within age,” with or without her consent.
 The phrase “within age” was later interpreted by jurist Sir Edward Coke as meaning the age of marriage.

 The advent of the French Revolution hardly changed at a thing for women and girls.
 The age of consent for sexual intercourse was set at 11 years for girls in 1791.
 How enlightened was that?
 In the 18th-century there was little understanding of childhood as a concept.
-Children were seen as “little adults” who like everyone else were born sinful and subject to the corruptions of the flesh.
+Children were seen as “little adults” who were born sinful and subject to the corruptions of the flesh.

+Some women inherited property from their families when there was no male heir, there are plenty of examples of female innkeepers and shop owners but most of them were widows.
 The problem for a woman with property was that when she got married it became her husband’s.
-If the marriage was not a success she was left with nothing.
+If the marriage was not a success she could be left with nothing.

 Charlotte Hayes’ Nuns

 ‘Never did I behold so perfect a beauty.
 I passed a night that many would have given thousands to do.
 I, however, that night, experienced the truth – that she was cold as ice, seemingly totally devoid of feeling.
 I rose convinced that she had no passion for the male sex.’